MS269/bread-collection/README.md

 ## Bakery

+- [ ] Show visitOrNot and etc if exist
-- [ ] Blur bakery based on needVisit and visitDay
+- [ ] Blur bakery based on visitDay and then visitOrNot
 - [ ] Connect with map API

 ## Manual